theaquamarine/windows-powershell-docs/docset/windows/secureboot/get-securebootpolicy.md

 `Secure Boot policy is not enabled on this machine.`

-If you do not run Windows PowerShell® in administrator mode, this cmdlet returns an error displaying the following:
+If you do not run Windows PowerShell?? in administrator mode, this cmdlet returns an error displaying the following:

 `Incorrect authentication data.`